-Such an instrument comes in handy when the parties, would like to avoid renegotiating main terms each time the parties meet as well as to have some binding clauses for, at least, confidentiality, non-compete, or other obligations.
-One of the common ways to do so is to have a memorandum of understanding (“MOU”) signed between the parties before signing a final contract.
+Such an instrument comes in handy when the parties would like to avoid renegotiating main terms each time they meet, as well as to have some binding clauses for, at least, confidentiality, non-compete, or other obligations.
+One of the common ways to do so is to have a Memorandum of Understanding (MOU) in Singapore signed between the parties before signing a final contract.

 Below are the descriptions of the contexts when MOUs are used most often, general descriptions of basic terms to include as well as a list of cases when MOUs can be considered binding despite their generally non-binding nature.
-To account for individual situations, you are advised to consult with experienced lawyers to make your MOU work for the purposes intended and to avoid unexpected claims from the parties to the MOU.
+To account for individual situations, you are advised to consult with experienced lawyers to make your Memorandum of Understanding work for the purposes intended and to avoid unexpected claims from the parties to the MOU.
+Consider using a Memorandum of Understanding template in Singapore to ensure that all essential elements are covered.

 What is the Purpose of MOUs

-- setting up the time frame for the negotiations, including frequency of discussions and/or the date when the final agreement shall be concluded;
+• setting up the time frame for the negotiations, including the frequency of discussions and/or the date when the final agreement shall be concluded;

 Terms to be Included